HirokiHamaguchi/QiitaArticles/20260313_orcidlink/README.md

 (From [CTAN](https://ctan.org/pkg/orcidlink), last visited 2026-03-14)

-Because hyperref is used internally and usage has grown in recent years, I consider this one of the important practical use cases.
+The hyperref package is used internally in the orcidlink package to generate links for ORCID icons.
+Since ORCID is widely used in academic publishing, and usage has grown in recent years, I consider this one of the important practical use cases.

-Fixing the issue described below naturally also requires changes in the orcidlink package.
-I am planning to submit a PR there as well, but I believe it is necessary to first address this on the hyperref side.

 ## Existing Problems